 It was very mild and wild on the 11th, and the strong winds continued until the 13th/14th as a depression passed through, with some snowfall in Scotland and some of the higher ground in the North.
 Still nothing in Durham.

 From 16th the High pressure began to build and by the 19th of January an atmospheric pressure of 1048.9mb recorded in Durham.
 It’s rare to get anywhere near 1050mb, even in winter.
 Nationally, it was the highest barometric pressure since 1957.
 The official record wasn’t broken however, this remains as 1053.6mb, recorded at Aberdeen on the last day of January 1902.
+The Durham record for January is 1052.5 mb recorded on 23rd January 1907.

 On the 23rd of January the region was awoken by an Earthquake of magnitude 2.8 (on the Richter Scale) recorded on Teesside just before 6am.
 Some local wags reckoned it had done several million pounds worth of improvements.